Concurrent Frequently Asked Questions

 Q: What is the difference between concurrent and dual credit enrollment?

-Concurrent and Dual Enrollment are both classes taken by high school students.
-Concurrent enrollment is classes taught at the high school by an approved high school teacher.
+A: Concurrent and Dual Enrollment are college credit classes taken by high school students.
+Concurrent enrollment is classes taught at a high school by an approved high school teacher during the high school day in conjunction with regular high school classes.
 Dual enrollment is students receiving both high school and college credit for classes taught by an approved HCC instructor.

 Q: What is the maximum number of credit hours I can take as a high school student?

-A: Just like any other HCC student you are able to take a maximum of 18 credit hours.
+A: Just like any other HCC student you can take a maximum of 18 credit hours during a regular semester with no more than 12 hours during an 8-week session.
+For the summer session, a student may take a maximum of 12 credit hours.
 However, when deciding how many credit hours you wish to take keep in mind that these classes are college level courses and you should plan on spending 3 hours a week studying for every credit hour you are taking, especially in online classes.
 Our goal is for you to be successful, so please consider how much you can reasonably handle while still enjoying high school and navigating everyday life.

 Q: I need to take a placement test (Asset or Accuplacer), how do I do that?